 | IT admin controls | Full M365 admin center, conditional access | Team/Enterprise admin dashboard | Team admin dashboard |

-Why Copilot should be your primary AI platform
+Why should Copilot be your primary AI platform?

 When people ask us about Copilot vs ChatGPT, we don’t say Copilot is the smartest AI.
 It isn’t.
 But for most businesses running Microsoft 365, it’s the right starting point because it meets your team where they already work.